is a documentary film considering

 belonged to the same division as these men, and so I was also following the path he took.

-and the human desire to commemorate.
+This film is an exploration of memory, trauma, and the human impulse to commemorate.